litstack/docs/crud/model.md

 ### Apply Permissions

-The controller that comes with the crud contains the authozire method.
+The controller that comes with the crud contains the authorize method.
 The second parameter is the operation to be executed.
 So now we can check if the authenticated user has the permission to operate on the group `posts` by returning `$user->can("{$operation} posts")`: